-Reverse mortgages (sometimes referred to as "home equity conversion loans") give older homeowners the ability to use their built-up home equity without having to sell their home.
-Deciding how you would like to to receive your funds: by a monthly payment amount, a line of credit, or a lump sum, you can take out a loan based on your home equity.
-The loan does not have to be repaid until the homeowner sells the home, moves away, or dies.
-When you sell your home or is no longer used as your primary residence, you (or your estate) are obligated to pay back the lending institution for the funds you received from your reverse mortgage in addition to interest among other fees.
+Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to benefit from their equity without the necessity of selling their home.
+Deciding how you would prefer to be paid: by a monthly payment amount, a line of credit, or a lump sum, you can get a loan amount determined by your home equity.
+Paying back your loan is not necessary until the homeowner sells the property, moves (such as to a retirement community) or dies.
+At the time you sell your property or you no longer use it as your primary residence, you (or your estate) must pay back the lender for the money you got from the reverse mortgage in addition to interest and other fees.

 The requirements of a reverse mortgage generally are being sixty-two or older, maintaining your home as your primary residence, and holding a small balance on your mortgage or having paid it off.